WMOV-FM

 WMOV-FM (107.7 FM, "Party 107.7") is a commercial radio station in Norfolk, Virginia, serving Hampton Roads.
-It carries a gold-based contemporary hit radio format and is owned by iHeartMedia.
+It carries an adult-leaning contemporary hit radio format and is owned by iHeartMedia.
 The studios and offices are in Greenbrier.

 The transmitter tower is on Poindexter Street in Chesapeake, near the Elizabeth River and Interstate 464.
 WMOV-FM broadcasts using HD Radio technology.
 Its HD2 digital subchannel formerly ran the soft rock format of the iHeartRadio Cafe.
 The HD3 subchannel formerly carried iHeart's soft adult contemporary music service "The Breeze".

 History

 WXRI-FM

 On April 13, 1990, the station signed on as WXRI-FM.
 It was owned by J.H.
 Communications, taking the call sign of the former station on 105.3 MHz that had been owned by televangelist Pat Robertson until its sale in May 1989.
 It initially broadcast a business format from the Business Radio Network.

 The station stunting with Christmas music and then relaunched on Christmas day with the contemporary Christian music format of the previous WXRI.
 That ended when its parent company entered into an agreement in May 1992, to simulcast the music of WBSK, an urban contemporary station that was co-owned with WOWI.